 The William Ofori Atta Memorial Vocational School, Bawku: This school is both a vocational and senior high school located in Bawku in the Upper East Region.
 It was founded with the intention of giving vocational training to the youth especially girls.
 Because of the school, girls who would have otherwise been victims of child marriage have access to education and acquire vocational skills to enable them have gainful employment.

-- The William Ofori Atta Memorial School, Dama-Nkwanta: The school runs from primary to junior high with a population of 224 pupils and 7 teachers.
+The William Ofori Atta Memorial School, Dama-Nkwanta: The school runs from primary to junior high with a population of 224 pupils and 7 teachers.
 The school is located in the Dama-Nkwanta mission field.
 It was founded to meet the need for quality education combined with strong Christian principles.
 By the grace of God, ten pupils, comprising three girls and seven boys have graduated from the school and gained admission to Senior High School.

-- The Shalom Academy: The Shalom Academy was started by our missionary to the Fufulde people, Issa Gyani and his team as a bridge in ministering to the Fulani community in Buipe.
+The Shalom Academy: The Shalom Academy was started by our missionary to the Fufulde people, Issa Gyani and his team as a bridge in ministering to the Fulani community in Buipe.
 It currently runs from nursery to kindergarten II with 49 pupils and 3 teachers.

-- Care for Women Accused of Witchcraft – The Nabuli Camp: In most of the communities where we serve, superstition is deeply entrenched in the people’s world view.
+Care for Women Accused of Witchcraft – The Nabuli Camp: In most of the communities where we serve, superstition is deeply entrenched in the people’s world view.
 When misfortune occurs, the question often asked is “who caused it?”
 Often times, it is women who are accused of being the cause and are wrongfully labelled as witches.
 When this happens, they are made to go through ordeals and some even lose their lives in the process.
 They thus run to communities whose chiefs are sympathetic to their plight and therefore live there as safe havens.
 They live in the quarter of the community which is often referred to as witches’ camp.
 COF workers who noticed these women and their plight in the course of their ministry at Nabuli have brought relief to them by providing them with some basic needs and also sharing the gospel with them.
 In addition to the above, COF undertakes periodic advocacy programs to sensitize communities against the maltreatment of women in such circumstances.

-- Motor Bicycles: Motorbikes constitute a very useful resource in the mission field situation.
+Motorbikes constitute a very useful resource in the mission field situation.
 They provide the missionaries and workers access to easy mobility as they go about spreading the gospel in their communities and other nearby communities thus making an otherwise difficult work very bearable.
 Again, they assist the missionaries to respond to calls by offering transport services to the sick who need assistance or medical attention in clinics or hospitals in towns in emergency situations.

 We are grateful to the Lord for the supply of motorbikes to our field workers through our local partners.

-Mission Centre Project
+6. Mission Centre Project

 Life is very difficult in the unreached places where we work.
 To improve the livelihood of our workers, the ministry offers them various economic empowerment packages some of which are the animal husbandry project where our workers are given livestock e.g. goats, sheep, pigs or bullocks and ploughs for their farm work.
-We also give micro financial assistance to enable our workers and their disciples run their micro businesses like food vending among other things.
+We also give micro financial assistance to enable our workers their disciples and new converts run their micro businesses like food vending among other things.